D9LK/pdf-flipbook/README.md

 fb.toggleFullscreen();
 ```

+### Mobile & iOS
+- Swipe left/right to navigate.
+- Bottom toolbar auto-hides after inactivity; a small bottom-center hint appears when hidden.
+- Fullscreen button is always accessible.
+On iOS, a fixed-position fallback is used when native fullscreen isn’t available, respecting safe-area insets.

 Notes:
 - To load a different PDF, mount a new instance with another container or rebuild the existing container.
 - The viewer auto-switches to cover mode on page 1 and to spreads afterwards.